Step-by-Step Guide How To Raise Seeds Successfully

 3. Make Tags and Labels.

-This helps track what you are planting (seed name, date, number of days required for germination, days of maturity).
+This helps track what you are planting (seed name, date, number of days required for germination, days to maturity).
 If you are planting seeds in pots(or other DIY containers), you can use masking tape and a Sharpie, or other easy to get plant labels, such as “19 Cute and No-money Ideas to Label the Garden Plants“.

 4. Seed Starting Mix.